-When you’re doing talent pool outreach, make sure to entice candidates with not only the job role itself but the overall company culture.
+When you’re doing talent pool outreach, make sure to entice job candidates with the job role itself and the overall company culture.

-More and more businesses are giving greater favour to candidates that align with the company values and standards rather than focusing solely on skills.
-Ultimately, skills can be learnt but the way people think, act and behave can’t always be changed.
+More and more businesses are giving greater favor to external candidates that align with the company values and standards rather than focusing solely on skills.
+Ultimately, skills can be learned, but the way people think, act, and behave can’t always be changed.

 #2 – Focus on Niche Job Boards

-Instead, focus your efforts on niche jobs sites that are targeted to the type of talent you are looking for.
+Instead, focus your efforts on niche job sites targeted to the type of talent you are looking for.
 This isn’t just about skills either – make sure you also consider ways of working.
-While there are specific job boards for developers, salespeople or legal professionals, job boards also exist for full-time remote workers and freelancers.
+While there are specific job boards for developers, salespeople, or legal professionals, job boards also exist for full-time remote workers and freelancers.

 One of the easiest ways to keep your talent pool quality super high is to create a standard of entry.
-Why let anyone join when you can test candidates on their abilities and filter out the best?
+Why let anyone join when you can test candidates’ abilities and filter out the best?

-Skills testing tools like Toggl Hire allow you to create bespoke tests which can be used as the perfect benchmark for your talent pool.
-Tests are quick and easy to set up with a range of pre-set templates for popular job roles such as Account Executives, Data Scientists, Product Managers and many more.
+Skills testing tools allow you to create bespoke tests, which can be used as the perfect benchmark for your talent pool.
+Tests are quick and easy to set up with a range of pre-set templates for popular job roles such as Account Executives, Data Scientists, Product Managers, and many more.

 If you need some more proof, you can check out how companies across the globe use Toggl Hire to simplify all aspects of their hiring.